David Essex: Musical roles

+Later career

 Essex continued to perform in all areas of show business.
 A 1988 sitcom, The River, achieved good ratings.
 In 1991, a music compilation entitled His Greatest Hits reached number 13; a 1993 album, Cover Shot, featuring a cover version of the Buzz Cason/Mac Gayden song "Everlasting Love", peaked at number 3.
 His autobiography, A Charmed Life, was published in 2002, and became a best-seller.

 In the 1999 New Year Honours, Essex was appointed an Officer of the Order of the British Empire (OBE) "for charitable services, especially to Voluntary Service Overseas."
 He still tours the UK every year and releases albums through his website.
 Despite his long and successful British career, he remains largely unknown in the United States.
-"Rock On" reached Number 3 in 1974, and was his only US Cash Box Top 40 hit single.
+"Rock On" reached number three in 1974 and was his only US Cash Box Top 40 hit single.

 Essex, who comes from a family of Irish Travellers, played a kind-hearted nomad in one episode of ITV1's 1960s Yorkshire-based drama Heartbeat in 2000.
-He played a character called Johnny Lee Essex told Jake Bowers of the BBC's Rokker Radio, a programme for Gypsies and Travellers, on 30 July 2006, that he has always been openly proud of his Traveller family history.
+He played a character called Johnny Lee.
+Essex told Jake Bowers of the BBC's Rokker Radio, a programme for Gypsies and Travellers, on 30 July 2006, that he has always been openly proud of his Traveller family history.
 He was Patron of Britain's National Gypsy Council, which works for equal rights, education, and services for Romany and Irish Travellers.

 In 2005, he appeared as a guest vocalist on, and wrote songs for, Saint Etienne's album Tales from Turnpike House.
 Also that year, he appeared in the Channel 4 documentary Bring Back...The Christmas Number One.

-Essex was due to join the cast of soap opera EastEnders, in early 2006, as new character Jack Edwards.
-However, the role was expanded beyond the three weeks planned, and Essex was unable to commit the time.
+Essex was due to join the cast of soap opera EastEnders, in early 2006, as new character Jack Edwards, but the role was expanded beyond the three weeks planned, and Essex was unable to commit the time.
 The role instead went to Nicky Henson.

 A model and recording of Essex is featured in the museum of West Ham United Football Club.
 In the recording, he explains his reasons for supporting West Ham and his love of the team.

 Essex spent six years as an ambassador for Voluntary Service Overseas, which earned him an OBE in 1999.

-In February 2016, Essex performed in The War Of The Worlds at London's Dominion Theatre.